 |Verbal Reasoning||Cause and effect, the course of action, statement and assumptions, statement and arguments, statement and inferences, statement and conclusions and critical reasoning questions are possible.|

-SBI PO Syllabus for English Language
+SBI PO Syllabus for the English Language

 |Fill in the Blanks||Double blank type questions.